Health Savings Account (HSA)

 How it works

-When you enroll in the Enhanced HDHP or Basic HDHP medical plan, and elect to contribute pre-tax money to an HSA, we’ll automatically open an HSA in your name with Fidelity.
+When you enroll in the Enhanced HDHP or Basic HDHP medical plan and elect to enroll in an HSA, we’ll automatically begin the process to open an HSA in your name with Fidelity.

 You own the account — even if you switch plans or leave Iron Mountain — and any unused funds roll over from year to year.
 (Unlike a Flexible Spending Account, the HSA has no “use it or lose it” rule.)